myevm-dev/MyEVMxzy-Docs/docs/index.md

 layout: home

 hero:
-  name: MYEVM
+  name: My EVM
-  text: Welcome to your WEB3 home.
+  text: Welcome to Your WEB 3 Home.
   tagline: Our platforms are built to be user friendly, flexable, powerful, and permissionless.
   actions:
     - theme: brand